TeogopK/Playing-Cards-Object-Detection/README.md

 Alternatively use your IDE GUI to start the application.
 The app will use a default value for the model parameter

-To quit the program press `q` on your keyboard.
+To quit the program press `q` on your keyboard, to toggle confidence label press `s`.

 View of the model predictions:
 ![View of the model](demo_application/media/model_visualization.png)